We work in partnership with homeless service providers and businesses to refer homeless to their resources or programs.

 The H.O.T. team is responsible for responding to all 911 calls regarding homeless individuals or calls for service.
 H.O.T. focuses on trying to keep homeless out of jail if possible and divert them to services or shelters.

-We also work to help make homeless successful whether it's helping them get back on their medications if they have mental health issues, refer to substance abuse centers if needed, assistance in resume building, job referrals and building partnerships with them to get them the resources they need to make them successful.
+We also work to help make homeless successful whether it's helping them get back on their medications if they have mental health issues, referring to substance abuse centers if needed, assistance in resume building, job referrals, and building partnerships with them to get them the resources they need to make them successful.

 Wichita Police Department Fiscal Affairs

 The program utilizes four full-time officers, Officer Nate Schwiethale, Officer Brittney Thomas, Officer Ryan Doshier, and Officer Mariah McCrea and the team is supervised by Sgt.
 Erik Guzman.
 Their phone number is (316) 854-3013.
 Their email is

 - Wichita H.O.T. has been nationally recognized by NBC News and the United States Interagency Council on Homelessness.

 - Recognized by SAMHSA with the federal government as the best H.O.T. model in the nation.
 Wichita was hired as a "content expert" to produce training modules on HOT for the

 - National recognition by the Department of Justice and another featured article on their "COPS" website.